couralex/equal-array/README.md

 ## Purpose

-It is mainly useful with an es6 Map or Set, where arrays, used as keys, are compared by references.
+It is mainly useful with an es6 Map or Set, because arrays, used as keys, are compared by references.
 For example :
 ```js
 const map = new Map();
 map.set([1, 2 ,3], 'a');